cloudify-examples/example-use-cases/azure_case/common/README.md

 # Common resources

-Before installation of any blueprint, suitable resource group, networks and security group have to be created.
+Before installation of any service, suitable resource group, networks and security group must be created.

-Following resources are being created in Azure using VNFM-Networking-Prov-Azure-networks.yaml blueprint:
+The following resources are created in Azure using the ``VNFM-Networking-Prov-Azure-networks.yaml`` blueprint:
-* **Management Network** - Network for connection with Cloudify Manager.
-It uses
+* **Management Network** - This network connects the Cloudify manager to all managed components.
-interfaces from this network to establish connection and configure VNFs.
-* **LAN network** - Network for connection between firewall and web server,
+* **LAN network** - This network connects the firewall to the web server.
-* **WAN network** - Network for connection between load balancer and firewall,
+* **WAN network** - This network connects the load balancer to the web server.
-* **Public network** - Public network connected to load balancer.
-BIG IP expose Web Server on Public network interface.
+* **Public network** - This is the public network accessible to the user.
+BIG IP exposes the web server on the Public network interface.
 * **Security group** - Security group for VNF NICs, defined by *network_security_group_rules* input,
 * **Resource group** - Group that is required to create any other resource in Azure.

-Those resources are fetched in Prov deployments.
+Those resources are fetched by all other provisioning deployments.

 ## Prerequisites:

-Prior to installation You have to upload plugins and create secrets.
+Prior to installation you have to upload plugins and create secrets.

 ### Plugins

 Upload:
 * **cloudify-azure-plugin** - Tested for version 2.1.1
 * **cloudify-utilities-plugin** - Tested for version 1.12.5

 You can do this using Cloudify UI from *Cloudify Catalog* page with *Plugins Catalog* widget just by picking the plugin and clicking *Upload*.\
-Using *cfy* You can upload those with following commands:\
+Using *cfy* you can upload those with following commands:\
 ``cfy plugins upload https://github.com/cloudify-incubator/cloudify-utilities-plugin/releases/download/1.12.5/cloudify_utilities_plugin-1.12.5-py27-none-linux_x86_64-centos-Core.wgn -y https://github.com/cloudify-incubator/cloudify-utilities-plugin/releases/download/1.12.5/plugin.yaml``

 ``cfy plugins upload https://github.com/cloudify-incubator/cloudify-azure-plugin/releases/download/2.1.1/cloudify_azure_plugin-2.1.1-py27-none-linux_x86_64-centos-Core.wgn -y https://github.com/cloudify-incubator/cloudify-azure-plugin/releases/download/2.1.1/plugin.yaml``

 ### Secrets

-Create below secrets on secrets store management:
+Create the below secrets in the secret store management:
 * **Azure secrets:**
     * *azure_client_id* - Service Principal appId
     * *azure_client_secret* - Service Principal password